What is our rationale for the content choices?

 How do you build on the skills from each year group?

-- Use a whole school planning system through the use of Rising Stars planning.
+- Use a whole school planning system.

 - Teachers are given the progression of skills within each planning unit